Owned by

 A concern that you have committed ‘Contract cheating’ should be reported to the Deputy Dean (Academic Affairs) of the student’s College.
 The Deputy Dean (Academic Affairs) will then determine whether a formal investigation of the concern is required and if so, will appoint an Investigating Officer to investigate the concern under the process in paragraphs 27-32 of the Academic Misconduct Procedure.

-The VCR and Academic Misconduct Panel will weigh up the evidence in the case and make a decision on the balance of probabilities as to whether it is more likely than not that you have committed the offence of ‘Contract cheating’.
+The VCR or Academic Misconduct Panel will weigh up the evidence in the case and make a decision on the balance of probabilities as to whether it is more likely than not that you have committed the offence of ‘Contract cheating’.

 5. What if you are found to have committed the offence of ‘Contract cheating’ on the balance of probabilities?